Open-Finance-Lab/FinLLM-Leaderboard/docs/source/demos_of_finagents/trading_agent.rst

 ========================================================================
 Trading Agent
 ========================================================================

-In financial markets, decision-making depends not only on numerical data (e.g., price, volume, market indicators), but also on unstructured financial documents (e.g., financial news and SEC filings).
-The structured time-series numerical data is important for quantitative trading to model market dynamics.
-Financial documents contain valuable information about market sentiment, risk, and events.
-LLMs have demonstrated strong capabilities in processing and understanding unstructured text, making them promosing for extracting signals from financial documents.
+In investing, generating alpha signals is crucial for making informed decisions.
+However, individual investors typically lack the time, resources, or professional knowledge to extract actionable signals from vast amounts of financial information.
+Imagine being able to ask Warren Buffett for value-investing advice, consult a risk manager to flag red flags in SEC filings, or engage a sentiment analyst to interpret the tone of market news — all instantly and on demand. **AI agents** make this possible.
+These LLM-powered agents, such as Warren Buffett agent, sentiment analysis agent, and risk management agent, emulate a professional investment team — personalized and accessible to any investor.

-The trading agent integrates LLM-generated signals from financial news in Financial Reinforcement Learning (FinRL) to enhance trading strategies.
+Here we show a trading agent, which uses LLM-generated signals from financial news and Financial Reinforcement Learning (FinRL) to enhance trading strategies.

   - **LLM for Seeking Alpha**.
-LLMs are used to analyze financail documents and generate  trading signals, such as sentiment scores and risk levels.
+LLMs are used to analyze financial news and generate  trading signals, such as sentiment scores and risk levels.
   - **Stock Trading with RL**.
 These extracted signals are then integrated into the FinRL environment.
 The trading agent learns optimal trading strategies from both numerical and textual data.

 LLM for Seeking Alpha